 Performing Input Validation:

-It’s the process of validation of the details provided by the user to the system before authentication.
+It’s the process of validating the details provided by the user to the system before authentication.
 Such a process can include

 It’s a must to perform input validation to ensure the system is in a perfect state of work.